GeyserMC/GeyserWiki/_docs/geyser/packs.md

 This shows that the content-length is indeed set correctly, and that the content type indeed is `application/zip`.
 Further, Geyser will attempt to read the `ETag` to see if the content has changed.
 To query that, you can use the following:

-`curl -I -k -L -v https://download.geysermc.org/v2/projects/geyseroptionalpack/versions/1.0.10/builds/11/downloads/geyseroptionalpack 2>&1 | grep ETag`
+`curl -I -L -v https://download.geysermc.org/v2/projects/geyseroptionalpack/versions/1.0.10/builds/11/downloads/geyseroptionalpack 2>&1 | grep ETag`
 Alternatively, just using the `-v` header will turn on verbose mode that would also display the etag.

-## Common questions
+# Common questions

 - **Does Geyser support behavior packs/add-ons?**
 No. These would require modifications on the Java server side, which isn't possible when Geyser is used on a proxy.